 There’s no shortage of advice out there for people who have a loved one suffering from substance use disorder.
 “Don’t give the addict money.”
 “Never bail them out of jail.”
-“Stop enabling and being a codependent.”
-The list goes on and on
+“Stop enabling and being codependent.”
+The list goes on and on.

-All of this is fine and true, but as a mother of an addict, I am bound to my struggling child in a way that most do not understand.
-The love and connection that I have with my daughter can never be broken, and even though I know all the advice that articles may give for those with a loved one in addiction, there is just something about my experience that only mothers can understand.
+All of this is fine and true, but as a mother of a person with substance use disorder, I am bound to my struggling child in a way that most do not understand.
+The love and connection that I have with my daughter can never be broken.
+Even though I know all the advice that articles may give for those with a loved one in addiction, there is just something about my experience that only mothers can understand.

 Here’s just a peek into my inner world.